List of rock types

 The following is a list of rock types recognized by geologists.
-There is no agreed number of specific types of rocks.
+There is no agreed number of specific types of rock.
 Any unique combination of chemical composition, mineralogy, grain size, texture, or other distinguishing characteristics can describe a rock type.
 Additionally, different classification systems exist for each major type of rock.
 There are three major types of rock: igneous rock, metamorphic rock, and sedimentary rock.